 A dazzling 14th-century Pyrenean prince, famed as much for his ruthless political cunning as for his lavish court and treatise on hunting.

-Gaston III, Count of Foix, who styled himself 'Phoebus' after the sun god, was a figure of brilliant light and dark shadow.
-Inheriting his titles as a child, he navigated the treacherous politics of the Hundred Years' War with a sharp, independent mind, skillfully playing the kings of France and England against each other to preserve his mountainous domains.
-His court at Orthez became a celebrated center of chivalric culture, attracting artists and musicians, while his personal prowess in the hunt was legendary.
-This passion culminated in 'Le Livre de la Chasse' (The Book of the Hunt), a beautifully illustrated manuscript that became a medieval bestseller.
-Yet, his legacy is stained by tragedy, most notably the death—under suspicious circumstances—of his only son, which extinguished his direct line.
-Gaston Phoebus was the last great independent prince of the Pyrenees, a man whose life was a vivid tapestry of art, violence, and sovereign ambition.
+Gaston III, Count of Foix, styled himself 'Phoebus' after the sun god.
+Inheriting his titles as a child, he navigated the Hundred Years' War by playing the kings of France and England against each other to preserve his mountainous domains.
+His court at Orthez became a center of chivalric culture, attracting artists and musicians.
+His passion for hunting produced 'Le Livre de la Chasse' (The Book of the Hunt), a beautifully illustrated manuscript that became a medieval bestseller.
+His legacy is stained by the suspicious death of his only son, which extinguished his direct line.
+Gaston Phoebus was the last great independent prince of the Pyrenees.

 The biggest hits of 1331